siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 * In GitHub, send a pull request to `jhipster/generator-jhipster:master`.
 * If we suggest changes then
   * Make the required updates.
-  * Re-run the JHipster tests on your sample generated project to ensure tests are still passing.
+  * Re-run the StackStack tests on your sample generated project to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell